lukegibson101/snake-game/README.md

  * Bug: When game over alert was displaying game could be started with controller when pressing start.
    * Fix: Set a gamepad stop function and call it in a timeout function the same length as the alert to disable button functionality.
  * Bug: Gamepad could record multiple button presses in a single tick resulting in the snake turning in on itself and calling game over.
-   * Fix: set stopControls to true and call a timeout function to turn controls back on each tick.
+   * Fix: set stopControls to true and call a timeout function to turn controls back on after 50 miliseconds.
  * Bug: When implementing local storage variables, score would update as a string.
    * Fix: Call score as a parseInt when calling the value from local storage to convert into an integer.